AdamOron/Botnet-P2P/README.md

 # Botnet-P2P
 This is a decentralized Peer-to-Peer Botnet.
 I began working on this project recently, so it's still in a pretty rough state.
 There's some junk code used for testing purposes, but the framework itself should be pretty solid.
+This is not yet an actual botnet, but rather the foundation for one.
+My goals for the next couple of weeks are to make it functional and stable, and then to add some actual malware-like functionality (persistence, privilege escalation, e.t.c).

 ## The Goal Of This Project
 Generally speaking, the purpose of this project is to get into malware development.